top of page

 Insect evolutionary biology

-Plant-pollinator interactions (networks)
+Plant-pollinator interactions and ecological networks

 Host-parasite interactions